bhoptee/trueman-chiro/src/pages/contact.md

   - type: section_content
     background: white
     content: >-
-      **Parking:**

-      There is parking at the Invictus Fitness centre, however at peak gym times parking becomes less available.
+      **Parking:** There is parking at the Invictus Fitness Centre, however at peak gym times parking becomes less available.

       There is also on street parking at Dormer Road, which is 3 units over from the Invictus Fitness Centre.